alexsaunderswps/User-Guides/finished/English/markdown_files/developer_mode_setup_guide.md

 - Verify the correct Email for the Meta account
 - When logging in, use email code instead of password to confirm account match
 - Ensure password is correct for account
-- If Meta account was created by WPS, coordinate further troubleshootings with staff
+- If Meta account was created by WPS, coordinate further troubleshooting with staff

 **Two-factor authorization issues**
 - If account was created by WPS, coordinate or receive 2FA access *(usually Google Authenticator)*